Congratulations on your acceptance to California College of the Arts (CCA) for the upcoming fall or spring entering class.

 For more details on the following 10 steps, please refer to the Enrollment Guide's New Student Checklist.

-Step 1: Review the admission letter and packet you received from the Enrollment Services Office.
+The Enrollment Services Office will send you a packet.
 Congratulations!
 Open or download the the Enrollment Guide.

 Remember to include your nonrefundable $265 enrollment deposit ($115 registration fees; $150 enrollment).

 Step 4: Set up your CCA email account

 Twenty-four hours following the processing of your $265 enrollment deposit, you will receive an email with instructions on how to establish your new email account and password.